thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 fs.file-max = 1048576
 ```

-Important: to handle more than 256k TCP connections, please adjust the `conntrack_max` system parameter.
+Important: to handle more than 256k (limit depends on total memory size) TCP connections, please adjust the `conntrack_max` system parameter.
 [reference](http://renbuar.blogspot.com/2019/02/netnetfilternfconntrackmax1048576.html)

+Run this once on `thingsboard` node to increase file descriptor and net filter limits.
+This is required to handle about 1M TCP connections.

 ```bash
 ulimit -n 1048576